 The Estaçao do Oriente also hosts intercity and international bus services.
 Most bus companies use the Estaçao do Oriente as their departure point.
 Still, visitors should check their departure points since there are a few companies that depart from other locations.

 Moreover, the Estaçao do Oriente Station in Lisbon is quite safe.
 Termini of major cities tend to get crowded, confusing, and dangerous.
-Yet, the Estaçao do Oriente Station is an exemplary terminus with straightforward navigation information and high security.
+However, the Estaçao do Oriente Station is an exemplary terminus with straightforward navigation information and high security.

 The Location of the Estaçao do Oriente Station